AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 <img src="https://github.com/AguaClara/filter-constrictions/blob/master/Images/Apparatus.jpg?raw=true" width="50%"/>
 </p>

-**Figure 7**:  The flow apparatus in the lab, shown with labeled components.
+**Figure 7**:  The above image is a photograph of the Filter Constriction subteam's flow apparatus in the laboratory, with digitally added labels.

 Figure 6 highlights the importance of the effluent, "head loss" tubing.
 Head loss ($\Delta H$) was the main driver for the pressure gradient across the flow cell, which in turn caused influent to flow through the flow cell.
 The difference in height ($\Delta H$) between the head loss tubing and the laboratory's waste line was proportional to this head loss and therefore caused a particular pressure gradient across the flow cell, determining flocs' flow rate ($Q$).
 This height difference was manipulated with a vertically adjustable metal arm to create the necessary flow rates through different flow cell designs.